-Chemistry is involved in some way with almost everything we do or use and has improved our standard of living beyond all recognition.
-It has provided the drugs, antibiotics and anaesthetics that have relieved pain and suffering; the polymers and plastics in our homes, cars and workplaces; the synthetic fibres that clothe us; the batteries that power our homes, cars and workplaces; the batteries that power our portable technologies – the list is virtually endless.
+Chemistry affects almost everything we do or use: from drugs, antibiotics and anaesthetics to ploymers and plastics through to synthetics fibres and batteries.
 It is hard to imagine any new product in recent times that did not require the creative efforts of a chemist at some stage in its development.

 Research chemists have various roles.
 They conceive, provide and evaluate new compounds and materials, or new investigative techniques and instrumentation, which are so often the basis of economic progress and enhancement of the quality of life.
 Chemists study molecular transformations and how they take place, enabling us to understand our world.